What's old is new again: Justices back at court for new term

 Associated Press

-WASHINGTON (AP) — The Supreme Court is beginning a momentous new term with a return to familiar surroundings, the mahogany and marble courtroom that the justices abandoned more than 18 months ago because of the coronavirus pandemic.
+WASHINGTON (AP) — The Supreme Court has begun a momentous new term, back in the courtroom after a nearly 19-month absence because of the coronavirus pandemic.

-The justices will meet in person for arguments Monday, although Justice Brett Kavanaugh will participate remotely from his home after testing positive for COVID-19 late last week.
+Eight of the nine justices took the bench at 10 a.m.
+EDT Monday for the first arguments of the new term.
+Justice Brett Kavanaugh is participating remotely from his home after testing positive for COVID-19 late last week.
 Kavanaugh, who was vaccinated in January, is showing no symptoms, the court said.
 All the other justices also have been vaccinated.

+With a nod to the persistence of the virus, the court remains closed to the public.
+The court’s hallways, normally bustling on mornings when the court is in session, were eerily quiet.
+A portrait of Justice Ruth Bader Ginsburg, who died just over a year ago, hangs in a main corridor, directly across from her friend and colleague who died in 2016, Justice Antonin Scalia.
+As visitors enter the building from its north side, Ginsburg’s portrait is on the left, Scalia’s on the right — in death as in life.

 Lawyers who test positive will be able to present their arguments via telephone, the court said.
 That’s the way lawyers had been arguing before the court because of the pandemic.

-The public will continue to be able to listen live to the proceedings, another change made during the pandemic, but Monday will be the first time live audio of courtroom proceedings will be available, via a link on the court’s website.
+The public can listen live to the proceedings, another change made during the pandemic, but Monday is the first time live audio of courtroom proceedings is available, via a link on the court’s website.

 Returning to the courtroom makes it much less likely that extraneous noises, like what sounded like a flushing toilet that could be heard during an argument last year, will intrude.